Magnetic field draping around clumpy high-velocity clouds in galactic halo

-For further quantitative comparison between the MC model and the HC model, we perform a spatial power spectrum (SPS) analysis.
-We obtain the 2D SPS of the clouds by regriding all the AMR cells in the simulation domain to uniform sized cells corresponding to the highest resolution and projecting the 3D volume along the $z$-axis to get the column density distribution.
-We limit the analysis to cells with density higher than twice the halo gas density ($>2\rho_{\rm halo}$).
+For further quantitative analysis of the cloud structures in the MC model and the HC model, we compare the spatial power spectrum (SPS) of the models.
+We obtain the 2D SPS of the clouds by regridding all the AMR cells in the simulation domain to uniform-sized cells corresponding to the highest resolution and projecting the 3D volume along the $z$-axis to get the column density distribution.
+We limit the analysis to cells with densities higher than twice the halo gas density ($>2\rho_{\rm halo}$).
 The 2D power-spectrum frequency scale is defined as $k = \sqrt{k_{\rm x}^{2}+k_{\rm y}^{2}}$, where $k_{\rm x}$ and $k_{\rm y}$ are the spatial frequencies along the $x$ and $y$-axes, respectively.
 In Fig. \ref{fig:time_power}, we show the evolution of the SPS for the MC model and the HC model.
-The spatial frequency $k$ is converted to the physical length scale $1/k$ in units of pc.
-The smallest scale shown in the figure is $\sim 10\,\rm pc$, which is about three times the size of the maximum resolution cell of the simulation.
-The vertical-axis of the figure is $P(init)/P(t)$, where $P(init)$ is the median Fourier SPS amplitude at a given $k$ of the initial density distribution and $P(t)$ is this amplitude at a given time $t$.
+The $x$-axis is converted to the physical length scale $(1/k)$ in units of pc.
+The smallest scale shown in the figure is $\sim 10\,\rm pc$, which is about three times the size of the maximum resolution cell of the simulations.
+The vertical axis of the figure is $P(init)/P(t)$, where $P(init)$ is the median Fourier SPS amplitude at a given $k$ of the initial density distribution and $P(t)$ is this amplitude at a given time $(t)$.
 The black horizontal line is at $P(init)=P(t)$.
-The solid line shows the MC model (red) and the HC model (blue) at $t=28\,\rm Myr$.
+The red and blue solid lines show the SPS of the MC model and the HC model, respectively, at $t=28\,\rm Myr$.